-For me personally I believe that the bible is the infallible Word of God but what is surprising is, those in the church who do not believe the bible was inspired by God – the Holy Spirit.
+For us personally we believe that the bible is the infallible Word of God.
+But what is surprising is, those in the church who do not believe the bible was inspired by God – the Holy Spirit.

 2 Timothy 3:16 KJV All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: 17 That the man of God may be perfect, thoroughly furnished unto all good works.

-Every scripture, that is every, written in the bible was God-breathed.
+God’s infallible Word is every scripture written in the bible was God-breathed.
 Man’s hand wrote but God guided.
 God wrote His word for the purpose of:

 2. To show error in our life

 You can see how convenient it is to say God’s word has mistakes, or more to the point, is not all true.
 Because then it is an easy step to – God didn’t mean that about my sin and His holiness.

-20 Knowing this first, that no prophecy of the scripture is of any private interpretation.
+2 Peter 1:19-21 KJV 19 We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts: 20 Knowing this first, that no prophecy of the scripture is of any private interpretation.
 21 For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.
 The prophets of the Old Testament were inspired by the Holy Spirit to write about things they did not and could not understand.
 They tried but it was above them.